 So there are a lot of good jobs and good people, but they are not dating each other.
 Organizations are always complaining about the difficulty of finding great people to work with them and experts are always complaining about not having enough good and relevant jobs in the industry.

 I think you can now understand where the problem stems from.
 A manager who makes a hiring decision cannot measure your expertise with any tests or tools.
-So people hire with emotion and “gut feeling” and hence the mega mismatch between jobs openings and individuals.
+So people hire with emotion and “gut feeling” and hence the mega mismatch between roles and individuals.

 Why Qualification & Certifications Don’t Help